-This means that personalisation does not just impact the video, it also impacts the elements that make Personalised Video accessible for all.
-Therefore, it’s important to keep in mind that closed captioning, subtitles, and dynamic transcripts must be personalised in the same manner as the video itself.
+This means that personalization does not just impact the video, it also impacts the elements that make Personalized Video accessible for all.
+Therefore, it’s important to keep in mind that closed captioning, subtitles, and dynamic transcripts must be personalized in the same manner as the video itself.

-You can personalise the music within your videos to best reflect the tastes of your audience.
+You can personalize the music within your videos to best reflect the tastes of your audience.

-We respect that different people have unique musical tastes, and so personalised music and soundtracks enable us to make the experience as enjoyable as possible for all audiences.
+We respect that different people have unique musical tastes, and so personalized music and soundtracks enable us to make the experience as enjoyable as possible for all audiences.

-The key to a successful Personalised Video campaign is placing the elements of personalisation in each video where they will have the most impact.
+The key to a successful Personalized Video campaign is placing the elements of personalization in each video where they will have the most impact.
 Strategic placement of the ten elements we outlined above has led to some impressive success for Idomoo’s clients, including:

 - adidas: Product sales went up an astonishing 1,189%